Civil-Data/Bomb-IT/README.md

 1. Clone our repository to desired location on your computer.
 2. Open the project from Unity Hub
 3. Compile and run with Unity Editor by pressing play button.
-4. When playbutton is pressed our ingame Menu will be shown.
+4. When playbutton is pressed our first map and 2 characters are shown, one of the characters is moveable by pressing the arrow keys.

 ## Kanban Board
 * https://github.com/orgs/Civil-Data/projects/1/views/1